Altair-39/kingler/README.md

 - Print pokemon by name
 - Print pokedex entry together with the sprite
 - Configuration file, right now only for language and shiny rate

+### This fork
+- The text of the pokedex entry was moved under the sprite
+- The text of the pokedex entry is random with every description of every games about that pokemon, but you can choose the language
+- It is added a script for scraping of the pokemon API so everyone can create a custom JSON

 ## Installation